 The Neonatal Subcommittee has been working to unify care practices and improve outcomes for babies born with Neonatal Abstinence Syndrome (NAS) in the State of Utah.
 NAS is a group of signs and symptoms exhibited by a baby after birth when he/she withdraws from opioid exposure while inside the mother’s womb.
 In addition to opioid exposure, many babies are exposed to other illicit substances (such as methamphetamine or marijuana) and/or other prescribed medications (such as anti-depressant or anti-anxiety medications) that may worsen the signs/symptoms of NAS.

-The subcommittee has created and implemented evaluation and treatment guidelines in nine out of the ten UWNQC participating hospitals which represent over 56% of births in Utah.
+The subcommittee has created and implemented evaluation and treatment guidelines in nine out of the ten UWNQC participating hospitals, representing over 56% of births in Utah.
 The evaluation guideline provides guidance on the length of observation post-delivery depending on the substances exposed such that each baby is monitored for the development of withdrawal signs/symptoms and is properly followed up post-discharge.
-The treatment guideline uses the Neonatal Withdrawal Inventory (NWI) scoring tool which incorporates the baby’s routine cares into the scoring to assess the baby’s withdrawal severity.
-Non-pharmacological maneuvers such as low lighting, swaddling, and reducing excessive environmental stimuli are touted as first line therapy for all babies with NAS.
+The treatment guideline uses the Neonatal Withdrawal Inventory (NWI) scoring tool, which incorporates the baby’s routine care into the scoring to assess the baby’s withdrawal severity.
+Non-pharmacological maneuvers such as low lighting, swaddling, and reducing excessive environmental stimuli are touted as first-line therapy for all babies with NAS.
 Pharmacological treatment with morphine and adjunctive medications is reserved for babies with moderate to severe withdrawal.

 The educational materials for providers who wish to implement our evaluation and treatment guidelines are available below, including: Strategies to Improve Care for Infants with Neonatal Drug Withdrawal–A Resource Guide for Utah Practitioners.